Benno-K/dovecot/README.md

  learned that one can
  easily generate such a
  so-called parameter file
- using a SSL-command like
+ using a openssl-command like
-'openssl dhparams 4096 >dh4096.pem
+> openssl dhparams 4096 >dh4096.pem
  Well, did I write "easily"?
  w
  While the command is simple